tigerbeetle/tigerbeetle/docs/quick-start/cli-repl.md

 ---
-sidebar_position: 4
+sidebar_position: 5
 ---

-# Creating accounts and transfers with the CLI repl
+# Use the CLI REPL to Create Accounts and Transfers

 Once you've got some TigerBeetle replicas running, let's connect to the replicas and do some accounting!